snphillips/LED-Candle/README.md

 ## Generate Your Own Animations
 This project requires two short animations.
 If you don't like mine you can make your own.
 1) Take a verticle video with you phone then airdrop to your computer.
 2) Edit the video to your liking.
-Remove sound track, make greyscale, crop it,
+Remove sound track, make greyscale, crop it.
+Keep in mind you have limited space on the small Pro Trinket.
+Your final animations can't be longer than about 15 seconds total.
 3) Export the two source videos you'd like to turn into animations.
 Use a low resolution as you'll eventually be resizing each frame to 9px x 16px.
 4) Place each video in their own folders named flame-normal and flame-flicker
 5) Name the normal flame video `flame-normal.mp4`, and name the flicker flame video `flame-flicker.mp4`